iguessthislldo/georgios/README.md

   - Requires i686 Support (`grub-pc-bin` package on Ubuntu)

 Georgios can be built as a bootable ISO (called `georgios.iso`) by running `make`.
-This can be written to a CD or USB Flash Drive.
 If installed, QEMU and Bochs can be run by running `make qemu` or `make bochs` respectively.
+For the moment it assumes the exisitance of a IDE hard disk with certain files on it.

 ## Resources Used